etnami/iclr-review-citation-analysis/README.md

 # ICLR Peer Review Patterns and Citation Impact: A PySpark Big Data Analysis

 MSc Data Science coursework (University of Sheffield), Grade: 79 (Distinction).
-Analyses 55,906 ICLR paper submissions (2017-2026) using PySpark on Databricks serverless: acceptance patterns, whether reviewer scores predict acceptance, keyword trends, research community clustering, and whether review scores predict real-world citation impact by joining against OpenAlex.
+Analyses 55,906 ICLR paper submissions (2017-2026) using PySpark on Databricks serverless: acceptance patterns, whether reviewer scores predict acceptance, keyword trends, keyword-based clustering, and whether review scores predict real-world citation impact by joining against OpenAlex.

 > **Reproducibility note:** this notebook was run on Databricks against two source files (an ICLR submissions parquet file and an OpenAlex JSON export) that aren't included here, so it can't be rerun end-to-end from this repo.
 All figures below come from the notebook's stored cell outputs from the original run.